About

 Bio

-Sophie co-founded PGM ONE, one of the largest racial affinity spaces in the environmental movement, and Interwoven, a Black and Asian solidarity series and zine.
-She has recently collaborated on projects featured at SOMArts San Francisco, the South London Gallery, and Philadelphia’s Asian Arts Initiative.
+Sophie facilitated the first neighborhood heat resilency plan in Philadelphia (Beat the Heat HP), co-founded one of the largest racial affinity spaces in the US environmental movement (PGM ONE), and developed a Black and Asian solidarity series and zine (Interwoven).
+Her art has been featured in shows at SOMArts San Francisco and Philadelphia’s Asian Arts Initiative.
 In 2022 she received the Leeway Foundation’s Transformation Award for artists who work for social change.
-She is based in Philadelphia (Lenapehoking).
+She is currently writing/illustrating Mixed Rice, her first children’s book, which will be released by Parallax Press in November, 2024.

 Some of my favorite artists/teachers: